A great accomplishment shouldn’t be the end of the road, just the starting point for the next leap forward. – Harvey Mackay

 So here it is, my 50th post!

 I had set a goal on January 1st of walking 1,000 kms, reading 10 books and writing 50 blog posts.
 With this post, I have now completed all three goals.
 In retrospect, they were very modest goals; I could have probably aimed a bit higher.
 Regardless, I have gained so much more than I expected by accomplishing them.
 By walking so much, I was able to find that “happy place”, a place of refuge so that I could think clearly.
 By reading, I had learned from other humans on how to live and by writing this blog, I have been able to learn much about myself and how to communicate.
 That being said, I thought I would be over the moon with excitement after slaying these goals.
-In this 50th post I thought I would be spewing a bunch of happy-go-lucky “hurrah hurrah!
+In this 50th post, I thought I would be spewing a bunch of happy-go-lucky “hurrah hurrah!
 I did it!” words.
 This is not the case at all, while I feel pride in my accomplishment; I still have a long way to go on my personal journey.

 This post (like the others before it) is about another life lesson has been learned; a lesson I am not sure I could have learned had I not gained the strength that I have through accomplishment.
 Throughout my year filled with walks, reading and writing, I had learned to deal with life from a different mindset.
-With impeccable timing, my short lived triumph was met with failure and then mixed in there was the fact that my life is not about me.
+With impeccable timing, my short-lived triumph was met with failure and then mixed in there was the fact that my life is not about me.

 Last week, I had one of “those” days.
 The only difference on this day is that I didn’t fold up like a cheap tent.
-First, I had found out that I was not selected for a once in a lifetime opportunity that I had worked so hard to be apart of.
-In the past I would pass on opportunities by coming up with excuses to avoid failure.
+First, I had found out that I was not selected for a once in a lifetime opportunity that I had worked so hard to be a part of.
+In the past, I would pass on opportunities by coming up with excuses to avoid failure.
 This time though, I decided to pursue this opportunity hard.
 I had exposed my biggest fears for my chance to go.
 I gave it my all.
 But I had failed, my “all” wasn’t enough; I didn’t try hard enough.
-Key word in all of this, I had failed.
+Keyword in all of this, I had failed.
 I wasn’t a failure.

 As the day came to a close, I had learned of other troubling news as my son was involved in a case of bullying at school and then we learned of a health scare of someone very dear to our small family.
-In an instant I was reminded that my troubles pale in contrast to the troubles of others.
+In an instant, I was reminded that my troubles pale in contrast to the troubles of others.
 My family needed me in clear mind that day, they don’t need my baggage.
-I am sure, had my old mindset of labeling myself a failure been in play, I would not have had the energy or the capacity to deal with anything or anyone else.
+I am sure, had my old mindset of labelling myself a failure been in play, I would not have had the energy or the capacity to deal with anything or anyone else.
 My home life would have suffered and things would have snowballed into a giant mess.
 But no, I chose to grow.
 I chose to rise to the challenge.
 I used the tools I developed over a year of personal accomplishment to get me through one of the most challenging days of the entire year.

-My goals of 2015 have taught me that I have become a winner through losing.
-I have become significantly more resistant to self deprecating thoughts in the face of failure.
+My goals for 2015 have taught me that I have become a winner through losing.
+I have become significantly more resistant to self-deprecating thoughts in the face of failure.
 It took a lot of purposeful learning and mindful effort to get to this point in my life and I have gained exponential growth because of it.
 What will 2016 bring?
 I’m not entirely sure yet, but if I gain anywhere near the amount of positive energy that I have received this year; I will deem it an overwhelming success!

 PS: I want to sincerely congratulate Estelle on getting her chance to attend the Titan Summit in Toronto in December.
-I know she will embrace the principles that Robin Sharma will teach there and in the end all of us who know her will benefit from her rising star.
+I know she will embrace the principles that Robin Sharma will teach there and in the end, all of us who know her will benefit from her rising star.

 1,111 / 1,000 KMs walked | 50 / 50 blog posts | 19 / 10 books read